andifalk/spring-cloud-gateway-workshop/architecture/README.md

     * __solution__: This is the reference solution for this workshop (please do NOT look into this now)
         - api-gateway: This is the reference solution of the corresponding lab for the spring cloud gateway microservice

-> **Note:** Lab 5 also contains the product-service microservice as part of the _initial_ and _solution_ folders.
-This is required as part of the secure communication topic of lab5.
+> **Note:** Lab 4 also contains the product-service microservice as part of the _initial_ and _solution_ folders.
+This is required as part of the secure communication topic of lab 4.

 > **Info:** You can find more information on building OAuth 2.0/OIDC secured microservices with spring in [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2)